MuntaqimRahman/Set-Card-Game-Clone/README.md

 The game can can be played with up to 4 people locally.
 The rules all follow the guidelines outlines by Set Enterprises Inc.
 Those can be found here: https://www.setgame.com/file/set-english

+The file path for the executable is: Set-Card-Game-Clone/FinalApplicationSet/bin/Debug/FinalApplicationSet.exe